Deadline039/lcus-hid-relay/README.md

 # How to use

+You can download the firmwall in the [release](https://github.com/Deadline039/lcus-hid-relay/releases).
+Then you need to use WCH-LinkE to download.
+Reference: [WCH-Link User Manual](https://akizukidenshi.com/goodsaffix/WCH-LinkUserManual.pdf)

+# How to build

 First, you need to install the toolchain.
 You can refer to [this wiki page](https://github.com/cnlohr/ch32fun/wiki/Installation).

 Then, go to the `hid-relay` folder.
 You can run `make` to build and download (make sure your WCH-LinkE and chip are connected), or run `make build` to build only.